ataschuk/100-Days-of-Coding/README.md

 - Began to understand basic syntax around python (for loops and if statements) and the basics of the turtle module:

     - `turtle.shape, color, speed, goto, setheading, penup/down, stamp,'

+**Day 2:**

+-Successfully created a checkered board with the turtle module